ByConity/ByConity/source/_posts/zh-cn/docs/SQL语法说明/functions/type-conversion.md

 <!-- TODO: Gateway client does not support toDecimal128OrZero( expr, S) -->

 **Arguments**
 - `expr` — Expression data type.
-ByteHouse expects the textual representation of the decimal number.
+ByConity expects the textual representation of the decimal number.
 For example, `'1.111'` .
 - `S` — Scale, the number of decimal places in the resulting value.

 **Returned value**